-Until browsers like Brave and Opera update for our new TLDs our extension or the IPFS gateway URL is required to view the galleries unless it's a .crypto domain.
+Until browsers like Brave and Opera update for our new TLDs our extension or the IPFS gateway URL is required to view the galleries unless it's a .crypto domain on Ethereum.

-After claiming the domain, which adds it to your crypto wallet, here are the steps for launching an NFT gallery:
+After minting the domain, which adds it to your crypto wallet, here are the steps for launching an NFT gallery: